OrbisWeb3/ceramic-electron-poc/README.md

 ## Running the app

 1. `npm install`
-2. `npm run build:frontend` - build the browser part (`/browser-frontend`), as it's not served from a live server
+2. `npm run build:browser` - build the browser part (`/browser-frontend`), as it's not served from a live server
 3. `npm run dev` - run the Electron app (`/electron`) and server the renderer Svelte (`/electron-frontend`) from a live server)

 ## Packaging the app (Svelte Frontend + Browser + Electron)